May Assembly: Aftermath

-Decisions of the May Assembly were later recognized by the Austrian emperor, who reciprocated to Serbs for participating in the war against Hungarian rebels by official formation of a separate crownland named Voivodeship of Serbia and Banat of Temeschwar (formed in 1849).
+Decisions of the May Assembly were later recognized by the Austrian emperor, who reciprocated to Serbs for participating in the war against Hungarian rebels.
+First step was made by the Imperial Patent of 4th March (1849), known as the March Constitution, that imposed constitutional reorganization of the Austrian Empire.
+In article 72, it provided a formal base for the creation of a special administrative unit under the name: Vojvodina Serbia (Woiwodschaft Serbien), also allowing the possibility for consequent association of that province with other crown lands.
+Thus, the Voivodeship of Serbia and Temes Banat was formed in November 1849.

 The new Voivodeship was independent from Habsburg Kingdom of Hungary and was directly subordinated to Vienna.
 It consisted of the regions of Banat, Bačka and Syrmia (municipalities of Ilok and Ruma), excluding parts that were within the Habsburg Military Frontier.
 This Voivodeship, however, had somewhat different borders from Serbian Vojvodina that was proclaimed in 1848 and essentially functioned as an administrative district.
 It was more ethnically mixed and included eastern parts of Banat with mainly Romanian population, while parts of the Military Frontier in which Serbs formed the majority were not included into new Habsburg crownland.